panrg/path-properties/draft-irtf-panrg-path-properties.md

 # Security Considerations

 If entities are basing policy or path selection decisions on path properties, they need to rely on the accuracy of path properties that other devices communicate to them.
-In order to be able to trust such path properties, entities may need to establish a trust relationship or be able to verify the authenticity, integrity, and correctness of path properties received from another entity.
+In order to be able to trust such path properties, entities may need to establish a trust relationship or be able to independently verify the authenticity, integrity, and correctness of path properties received from another entity.

 Entities that reveal their target path properties to the network can negatively impact their own privacy, e.g., if the target property leaks personal information about a user, such as their identity or which (type of) application is used.
 Such information could then allow network operators to block or re-prioritize traffic for certain users and/or application.